eycorsican/go-tun2socks/README.md

 ### Linux

-The program will not create the tun device for you on Linux.
-You need to create the tun device by yourself:
+The program will not create the TUN device for you on Linux.
+You need to create the TUN device by yourself:

 ```sh
 ip tuntap add mode tun dev tun1